 Residents are exposed to a variety of cases ranging from minor ambulatory procedures to complex liver transplants and cardiothoracic cases during training.
 Lahey is a regional leader in liver transplants, urologic oncology, colorectal, cardiothoracic and catheter based cardiac procedures.

-Yes residents will be assigned during the daytime and while on call at nights to be part of the resuscitation team under supervision of a faculty.
+Yes, residents will be assigned during the daytime and while on call at nights to be part of the resuscitation team under supervision of a faculty.

 Simulation is considered an integral part of residency training and is incorporated into our curriculum.
 The simulation sessions starts from FCS year and continues throughout the CA years.
-During CA years, there are biweekly simulation sessions ranging from simple technical exercises to complex clinical scenarios, incorporating OSCEs that will prepare the residents for the Anesthesiology Part III Board Examinations.
+During CA years, there are biweekly simulation sessions ranging from simple technical exercises to complex clinical scenarios, incorporating OSCEs that will prepare the residents for the Anesthesiology Board Examinations.

 The department has a robust Acute Pain and Regional Service (APS).
 The Regional and Acute Pain rotations provides a high volume regional experience that is rich in variety; placing neuraxial, compartment, and peripheral nerve blocks and catheters on surgical, trauma, and medical patients throughout the hospital under ultrasound and fluoroscopic guidance.
 Residents will also perform neuraxial and regional blocks and catheter on cases they are assigned to on their General OR and Subspecialty Rotations.
 The residents’ regional experience will be augmented by our Simulation equipment, which includes simulators for neuraxial and ultrasound guided upper extremity, lower extremity, and truncal regional techniques.
 Residents can also elect additional Regional and/or Acute Pain rotations during their CA-3 year (Electives).

-There will be a three-month-rotation in Pediatric anesthesia at Boston Children’s Hospital during the CA-2 year and a total of three months at the Brigham and Women’s Hospital for training in Obstetric anesthesia during the CA-2 and CA-3 years.
+There is a three-month-rotation in Pediatric anesthesia at Boston Children’s Hospital during the CA-2 year and a total of three months at the Brigham and Women’s Hospital for training in Obstetric anesthesia during the CA-2 and CA-3 years.
 Both hospitals are in the Longwood Medical Area of Boston, approximately 17 miles away.
 These rotations are also available during the CA-3 year as electives to augment the residents’ clinical experience.

 Moonlighting is not permitted for residents.